e-gov/TARA-Doku/TechnicalSpecification.md

 ### 5.2 Protection against false request attacks

-The client application must implement protective measures against false request attacks (_cross-site request forgery_, CSRF).
+The client application must implement protective measures against cross-site request forgery and replay attacks.
 This can be achieved by using `state` and `nonce` security codes.

 * Using `state` is compulsory and the parameter should be verified during [redirect request](#42-redirect-request);
 * Using `nonce` is optional (but highly recommended) and its purpose is to avoid identity token replay attacks. `nonce` verification should be done during [identity token verification](#518-verifying-nonce-parameter);

-The interfacer has to decide whether `state` value is stored on the server side or in the user's browser as a cookie.
+The integrator has to decide whether `state` value is stored on the server side or in the user's browser as a cookie.

 **When storing `state` as a cookie, the client application must perform the following steps:**